ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

     => 0x1f31e:	b.n	0x1f31e                     ; Branch to self

-Understanding this requires a bit of knowledge about ARM assembly and calling conventions.
-A compiler that follows the [ARM assembly procedure call standard][AAPCS] generated this code in C. In this document, Table 2 in section 5.1.1 defines how the compiler should use available registers when calling a function.
+Understanding this requires a bit of knowledge about Arm assembly and calling conventions.
+A compiler that follows the [Arm assembly procedure call standard][AAPCS] generated this code in C. In this document, Table 2 in section 5.1.1 defines how the compiler should use available registers when calling a function.

 Registers r0 to r3 pass arguments to a function, which may return something into r0.
 Using x, you can inspect the content of those arguments: